OpenCentauri/kalico/docs/Config_Reference.md

 # Logging options:

 #minimal_logging: False
-#   Set all log parameters log options to False.
+#   Set the default for all log options.
 The default is False.
 #log_statistics: True
 #   If statistics should be logged
 #   (helpful for keeping the log clean during development)